OPINION - Further thoughts on Accelerated Mobile Pages (AMP)

 We also have the fact AMP is forced on you.
-As a site owner certain sites will automatically use the AMP URL in preference to the standard URL.
+Once a site makes AMP pages available, certain sites will automatically use the AMP URL in preference to the standard URL.
 Google for example does this in the search results while browsing on mobile, and uses the Google AMP Cache instead of your domain.
 Twitter has also recently changed to using AMP pages if they exist while on mobile.
-So you paste the normal URL in a tweet, and if you or someone else clicks on that link on mobile then it will automatically send you to the AMP version which, as discussed above, is often broken.
+So you paste the normal URL in a tweet, and then if you or someone else clicks on that link on mobile then it will automatically send you to the AMP version which, as discussed above, is often broken.
 Of course sites owners have the choice whether to use AMP or not, but end users do not.
-There is a no "send me to real URLs please not AMP ones" setting in Google search or Twitter so you have to load the AMP page (admittedly fast) but then figure out how to load the real page if you want to.
+There is a no "send me to real URLs please not AMP ones" setting in Google search or Twitter so you have to load the AMP page (admittedly fast), but then figure out how to load the real page if you want to.
 Which is both annoying and time consuming.